chanyounancy/LanguageClassifer/README.md

 The same methodology can be applied to classify Tweets using Twitter's developer API.
 See project_proposal document for an overview.
 Language_Classifer.html for the jupiter notebook output.
-project.mp4 file for a brief presentation for this result.
+project.mp4 file for a brief presentation for this project.